jongilanga/verifysaid/README.md

 # verifysaid
-Verify South Africa ID, using http://www.verifyid.co.za/
+Verify South African ID, using http://www.verifyid.co.za/

 #Usage
 In order to use verify.php, you will need to register to: